strata-org/jverify/docs/guide/src/code_types.md

 Note that this uses three new concepts, `@Pure`, `@Erased` and `reads`.
 These are needed for JVerify to accept the code.
 The following two sub-sections discuss why we need these concepts and how they work.

 ## Pure code
-We say code is pure if it does not have side effects and is deterministic (produces the same result if provided with the same inputs).
+We say code is pure if it does not have side effects and is deterministic (meaning it produces the same result if provided with the same inputs).

-JVerify requires that expressions that occur in a nested context are pure.
-Nested contexts are:
+JVerify requires that code that occurs in contracts, such as calls to `precondition`, `postcondition` and `check`, is pure.
-- Arguments to method calls
-- Expressions that are part of statements, such as the guards of `if` and `loop` statements.
-Return statements are the exception: their expression may not be pure.

-The rules for pure code are as follows:
+Code is considered pure if it follows these rules:
 - Only methods annotated with `@Pure` can be called.
-- Local variables or fields can not be updated, so assignment operators such as `=` can not be used.
+- Local variables or fields can not be updated, so assignment operators such as `=` can not be used unless they're initializing the variable.
 - `new` can only be used on immutable types (like records).
 More information is in the section [Immutable types](immutable_types.md).

-Code that occurs in a method annotated with `@Pure` must follow those  rules, and additionally:
+Code that occurs in a method annotated with `@Pure` must follow the rules for pure code, and additionally:
 - Only the following statements can be used:
   - variable declaration statements,
   - calls to `precondition`, `postcondition`, `reads`, and `check`